fferlito/S2Mosaic/README.md

 ## Note 📝

-We use OmniCloudMask for state-of-the-art cloud and cloud shadow masking.
-OCM will run significantly faster if an available NVIDIA GPU is present.
+We use OmniCloudMask (OCM)for state-of-the-art cloud and cloud shadow masking.
+OCM will run significantly faster if an available NVIDIA GPU or MPS accelerator is present.

 ## Try in Colab